OptiMind: Teaching LLMs to Think Like Optimization Experts: Conclusion

 \section{Conclusion}

-We present \emph{OptiMind} -- a framework for formulating mixed-integer linear optimization problems with LLMs, combining structured data cleaning with error-aware prompting, self-consistency, and tool-driven multi-turn correction.
-Supervised fine-tuning on cleaned data aligns the model with optimization primitives, while targeted hints improve reliability at inference time.
+We present \emph{OptiMind} -- a framework for formulating mixed-integer linear optimization problems with LLMs, combining a strong fine-tuned model with error-aware prompting and optional test-time scaling.
+Both training and inference benefit from domain-specific targeted hints that capture common error patterns within each optimization class and provide concise guidance to prevent those errors.
 The resulting pipeline attains strong performance across multiple benchmarks.
-While future LLMs may embed more expert knowledge, we believe the principles and techniques of our framework will remain essential.
-They can be applied to domains such as supply chain management or adapted to enterprise-specific scenarios to drive real-world impact.
+While future LLMs may embed more expert knowledge, we believe the principles and techniques of our framework will remain essential, and we are keen to apply them to domains such as supply chain management or adapt them to enterprise-specific scenarios to drive real-world impact.